vtelt/Portfolio/README.md

 # Portfolio

 ## About me
 I am Manual QA with 6 years of experience in the QA area.
-Experience in manual testing of web application, test design and review of specifications.
+I have experience in manual testing of web application, test design and review of specifications.
 Have experience in Soap UI, SVN, JIRA, HP Quality Center, Jenkins, Postman, SQL.
 Now I am interesting in automation.
+In this portfolio I would like to share my projects in QA automation area.

 ## Courses and Trainings
 * Dare IT Portfolio Challenge